Self-organization of adatom adsorption structure at interaction with tip of dynamic force microscope: Effect of deformational defect of modulus

 where the lower sign meets the stable adatom structure and the upper sign corresponds to the unstable one.
-At $T_e\ge T_{c0}$ the dependence $V (\varepsilon) $ is characteristic for the absence of the modulus defect (see curve~4 in Fig.~\ref{fig1}).
+At $T_{\mathrm{e}}\geqslant T_{\mathrm{c}0}$, the dependence $V (\varepsilon) $ is characteristic of the absence of the modulus defect (see curve~4 in figure~\ref{fig1}).

-It is worth noting that potential barrier inherent in the synergetic first-order transition is manifested only in the presence of the deformational defect of the modulus.
-Since latter is realized always \cite{PRL_2006}, it follows that a studied adatom structure formation is a synergetic first-order transition.
-The considered situation is much more complex than typical thermodynamic phase transitions.
-Really, in the latter case the steady-state value of the semiconductor temperature $T_0$ is equal to the value $T_{e}$ fixed by a thermostat.
-In this study $T_0$ is reduced to the critical value $T_{c0}$ for the synergetic second-order transition (see section~\ref{sec:level3}).
+It is worth noting that the potential barrier inherent in the synergetic first-order transition manifests itself only due to the deformational defect of the modulus.
+Since the latter is realized always \cite{PRL_2006}, it follows that the studied adatom structure formation is a synergetic first-order transition.
+The considered situation differs from typical thermodynamic phase transitions.
+Really, in the latter case, the stationary value of the semiconductor temperature $T_0$ is equal to the thermostat value $T_{\mathrm{e}}$.
+In this study, $T_0$ is reduced to the critical value $T_{\mathrm{c}0}$ for a synergetic second-order transition (see section~\ref{sec:level3}).
 When the modulus defect is taken into account, the temperature

 whose value is defined by a minimum position of the dependence (\ref{51}), is realized.
-According to Eqs.~(\ref{55}) and (\ref{56}), the quantity $T_0$ smoothly decreases from the value
+In accordance with equations~(\ref{55}) and (\ref{56}), the quantity $T_0$ monotonously decays from the value